clhedrick/kerberos/README.md

 be you anywhere at any time, and you'll probably never know it (2) at least with IPA, users with two factor authentication can't use key tables.

 We use a Kerberized client-server application.
 Credserv is the server.
+Kgetcred is the client.
+Kgetcred is intended to be called at the beginning of the cron job to get credentials and put them in KRB5CCNAME.
+However the same code is available in a pam module.
+If you use that, users won't need to call kgetcred themselves.
+Kgetcred also has options that let the user authorized systems that can do this.

-Kgetcred will get Kerberos credentials for a specified user.
+Kgetcred will get Kerberos credentials for a specified user and put them in the cache defined by KRB5CCNAME.
 It must be called by root.
 The user must register that they want root to be able to get credentials for them on specific machine.
 The credentials are by default not forwardable and have the IP address of that machine built in.
 This provides a much more controlled approach than